karthikitinnovation/gitgithub/README.md

 # gitgithub
 This is for tutorial purpose
-this is second edit in github
+This is second edit in github